cython/cython/docs/src/userguide/language_basics.rst

 There are two kinds of function definition in Cython:

-Python functions are defined using the def statement, as in Python.
+Python functions are defined using the ``def`` statement, as in Python.
 They take :term:`Python objects<Python object>` as parameters and return Python objects.

-C functions are defined using the new :keyword:`cdef` statement.
+C functions are defined using the new :keyword:`cdef` statement in Cython language or by ``@cfunc`` decorator.
 They take either Python objects or C values as parameters, and can return either Python objects or C values.

 Within a Cython module, Python functions and C functions can call each other freely, but only Python functions can be called from outside the module by interpreted Python code.
-So, any functions that you want to "export" from your Cython module must be declared as Python functions using def.
+So, any functions that you want to "export" from your Cython module must be declared as Python functions using ``def``.
-There is also a hybrid function, called :keyword:`cpdef`.
-A :keyword:`cpdef` can be called from anywhere, but uses the faster C calling conventions when being called from other Cython code.
-A :keyword:`cpdef` can also be overridden by a Python method on a subclass or an instance attribute, even when called from Cython.
+There is also a hybrid function, declared by :keyword:`cpdef` in Cython language or by ``@ccall`` decorator.
+A hybrid function can be called from anywhere, but uses the faster C calling conventions when being called from other Cython code.
+A hybrid function can also be overridden by a Python method on a subclass or an instance attribute, even when called from Cython.
-If this happens, most performance gains are of course lost and even if it does not, there is a tiny overhead in calling a :keyword:`cpdef` method from Cython compared to calling a :keyword:`cdef` method.
+If this happens, most performance gains are of course lost and even if it does not, there is a tiny overhead in calling a hybfid method from Cython compared to calling a C method.

 Parameters of either type of function can be declared to have C data types, using normal C declaration syntax.
 For example,